kevinolsson/qbtech-technical-assessment/README.md

   - Outline all the information from the booking page.
   - A button to go back to the home page.

+### Additional

+These features are not explicitly required but I've included to enhance the submission:

+- **Dark mode** - Implemented dark mode using Tailwind `:dark` variant.
+- **Storybook** - Deployed to showcase the proper breakdown of components into Atoms, Molecules, and Organisms.
+I like nicely organized projects!
+- **Tests** - Because writing tests is important!
+(IIRC I don't recall finding this in the requirements!)

 ### Limitations

-I will not be implementing the following
+Due to time constraints, the following will not be implemented:

-- Destinations
-- Selecting a specific flight from a table based of the desired departure and return dates.
-- Saving anything to a database.
-- Any additional receipts outside of the confirmation page (ie no receipt to email)
+- **Fully fleshed-out design system/component library.** UI components will be built with interfaces sufficient for my needs rather than as open-ended components typical of a traditional library.
+- **Destination selection or flight selection from a table.** These features will not be included.
+- **Database persistence.** Data will not be saved to a database, though this can be revisited if needed.
+- **Additional receipts.** The confirmation page will serve as the only receipt; no receipts will be sent via email.

 ### Project Structure